Optional Practical Training

 Note that you have a 60-day grace period after your OPT expires to stay in the U.S., transfer to another school or change status (employment not allowed during this period).

-You must notify OISS through this form within 10 days if any of the following changes occur:
+You must report changes through the SEVP Portal within 10 days if any of the following changes occur: